A Welfare Analysis of Occupational Licensing in U.S. States

 Date Written: October 19, 2019

 We assess the welfare consequences of occupational licensing for workers and consumers.
 We estimate a model of labor market equilibrium in which licensing restricts labor supply but also affects labor demand via worker quality and selection.
-On the margin of occupations licensed differently between U.S. states, we find licensing raises wages and hours but reduces employment.
+On the margin of occupations licensed differently between U.S. states, we find that licensing raises wages and hours but reduces employment.
 We estimate an average welfare loss of 12 percent of occupational surplus.
 Workers and consumers respectively bear 70 and 30 percent of the incidence.
-Higher willingness to pay offsets 80 percent of higher prices for consumers, and higher wages compensate workers for only 60 percent of the cost of mandated investment in occupation-specific human capital.
+Higher willingness to pay offsets 80 percent of higher prices for consumers, and higher wages compensate workers for 60 percent of the cost of mandated investment in occupation-specific human capital.
+Welfare effects appear more favorable in occupations in which licensing is more common.

 Keywords: Occupational Licensing, Labor Supply, Human Capital, Welfare Analysis